elsewhencode/project-guidelines/README.md

 * It’s recommended to validate environment variables before your app starts.
 [Look at this sample](./configWithTest.sample.js) using `joi` to validate provided values.

     _why:_
-    > One day it will save someone from troubleshooting.
+    > It may save others from hours of troubleshooting.

 ### 3.1 Consistent dev environments:
 * Set your node version in `engines` in `package.json`